awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Status Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket where you want to write MOF execution status information\.
 These status reports are singleton summaries of the most recent compliance run of an instance\.
 This means that the report is overwritten the next time the association runs MOF files\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: `us-west-2:doc-example-bucket`\.
-If you are using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
+If you're using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
 If the bucket name isn't prefixed, it automatically discovers the bucket Region using the us\-east\-1 endpoint\.

    1. **Module Source Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket that contains PowerShell module files\.
 If you specify **None**, choose **True** for the next option, **Allow PS Gallery Module Source**\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: `us-west-2:doc-example-bucket`\.
-If you are using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
+If you're using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
 If the bucket name isn't prefixed, it automatically discovers the bucket Region using the us\-east\-1 endpoint\.

    1. **Allow PS Gallery Module Source**: \(Optional\) Choose **True** to download PowerShell modules from [https://www\.powershellgallery\.com/](https://www.powershellgallery.com/)\.
 If you choose **False**, specify a source for the previous option, **ModuleSourceBucketName**\.